-Gene in eye melanomas linked to good prognosisJanuary 16th, 2013 in Genetics /
+Gene in eye melanomas linked to good prognosisJanuary 16, 2013 in Medicine & Health / Genetics

 Melanomas that develop in the eye often are fatal.
 Now, scientists at Washington University School of Medicine in St. Louis report they have identified a mutated gene in melanoma tumors of the eye that appears to predict a good outcome.